-If you are shopping on a tight budget and don't really care about monitoring your heart rate, the Fitbit Inspire retails for about $20 less than the Fitbit Inspire HR and performs practically identically, with the omission of the heart rate sensor.
+If you are shopping on a tight budget and don't really care about monitoring your heart rate, the Fitbit Inspire retails for a little bit less than the Fitbit Inspire HR and performs practically identically, with the omission of the heart rate sensor.

 To find out which fitness tracker is the best of the best, we bought all the models on the market that had potential to win an award, then tested them in a series of side-by-side evaluations to see which ones stood out from the rest.
 We grouped these tests into five weighted rating metrics — fitness impact, display, ergonomics, ease of use, and health impact — with the Inspire HR's inspiring results outlined below.